sethforprivacy/sethforprivacy.com/content/posts/comparing-private-spends.md

 [Bitcoin](https://bitcoin.org/en/) is the king of cryptocurrencies and made major breakthroughs that enabled the existence of cryptocurrencies like [Monero](https://www.getmonero.org/) and [Zcash](https://z.cash).
-While many thought it's approach to privacy sufficient in the early days, people quickly realized that the pseudonymity it offered was insufficient for many use cases and allowed users to very easily ruin their own privacy via things like combining outputs, re-using addresses, and simple output amount analysis among many other heuristics.
+While many thought its approach to privacy sufficient in the early days, people quickly realized that the pseudonymity it offered was insufficient for many use cases and allowed users to very easily ruin their own privacy via things like combining outputs, re-using addresses, and simple output amount analysis among many other heuristics.